pippim/pippim.github.io/programs/iothings.md

 }

 GtvConnect () {
-    # Return 0 if able to connecct, 1 if unable to connect
+    # Return 0 if able to connect, 1 if unable to connect
     # Set GTV_Online "" if unable to connect, else connection message
     local Reply Cnt